 |Thought leader via Tallinn Manuals, Locked Shields, Crossed Swords and CyCon.|

 |Unique environment for cyber security R&D, testing and management.|

-Following its successful defence of the 2007 cyber attacks, Estonia developed a national cyber security strategy and has emerged as a leader in the field, ranking first in Europe due to its multi-stakeholder approach to strategic, technical, operational and legal aspects..
+Following its successful defence of the 2007 cyber attacks, Estonia developed a national cyber security strategy and has emerged as a leader in the field, ranking first in Europe due to its multi-stakeholder approach to strategic, technical, operational, and legal aspects.

-Estonia is also expert at protecting complex high-tech systems, being home to the NATO Cooperative Cyber Defence Centre of Excellence (NATO CCD COE) and European Agency for the operational management of large-scale IT systems (EU LISA).
+Estonia is also an expert at protecting complex high-tech systems, being home to the NATO Cooperative Cyber Defence Centre of Excellence (NATO CCD COE) and European Agency for the operational management of large-scale IT systems (EU LISA).

 While many countries and businesses around the world struggle with online trust, Estonia already has proof of concept.
-The World Bank estimates Estonians save a remarkable five days per year using digital signatures.
+The World Bank estimates that Estonians save a remarkable five days per year using digital signatures.
 Digital business models are proven to be more profitable and agile.
-UNCTAD has adopted Estonian e-ID solutions as the secure way to grow e-commerce in emerging markets.
+UNCTAD has adopted Estonian e-ID solutions as a secure way to grow e-commerce in emerging markets.

-Smart-ID is a next generation e-ID solution, providing secure authentication and electronic signing for device-independent transactions where there is no SIM card.
+Smart-ID is a next-generation e-ID solution, providing secure authentication and electronic signing for device-independent transactions where there is no SIM card.
 Already used in three countries and eIDAS-compliant, Smart-ID is the most advanced e-ID solution in the European Union today.

-As many aspects of life, business and government move online, Estonian e-ID solutions set the standard for security and user convenience.
+Like many aspects of life, business and government move online, Estonian e-ID solutions set the standard for security and user convenience.